julianmclain/portfolio-clerk/README.md

 # Portfolio Clerk

-## Immediate todo
-- There's an issue with creating portfolio snapshots, it's returning nothing
-  - Start by getting the unit tests going
-  - current issue: the calculate nav function isn't taking quantity into account

 ## Calculating your portfolio's rate of return

 Calculating your portfolio's rate of return is easy unless there are cash inflows / outflows during the period.
 If